Top

 Each Wednesday afternoon sixth form students are given dedicated time to pursue their Marling Diamond activities.
 They also use lunch times, study periods and time outside school.

-Read our Beyond the Curriculum publications - below - to find out about some of the fantastic activities our students take part in and visit the open evening Student Hub to hear our students talk about what's on offer: https://event.marling.study/room/student-hub
+Read our Beyond the Curriculum publications - below - to find out about some of the fantastic activities our students have taken part in.

 Competition for places at leading universities, and especially Oxford and Cambridge, is always intense.
-So, to support those students who plan to apply for the most competitive university courses, Marling Sixth Form has developed a dedicated Scholars' Programme, which is open to all students.
+So, to support those students who plan to apply for the most competitive university courses, Marling Sixth Form has developed an Early Applications Programme, which is open to all students.

 • Information and advice evenings for parents and students in Y11 and Y12